 The placement-level in piano classes will be determined by the piano faculty at the time of the entrance audition.
 Those with limited keyboard background will be placed into the appropriate Piano Techniques class.
-Students with keyboard facility will be placed into Keyboard Harmonization (the entire exam is covered in one semester) or, under the advisement of the piano faculty, may elect to independently prepare for and take the full piano proficiency examination, given by a committee of piano faculty, by the end of their third semester.
+Students with keyboard facility will be placed into Keyboard Harmonization (which covers the entire exam in one semester) or, under the advisement of the piano faculty, may elect to independently prepare for and take the full piano proficiency examination, given by a committee of piano faculty, by the end of their third semester.
 Degree requirements are outlined in the Piano Proficiency Packet (available in the Music Office).
-Proficiency examinations are scheduled each semester.
+Proficiency examinations are held each semester as scheduled by piano faculty.
+Dates and times for alternate examinations may be scheduled by contacting piano faculty directly.

 Piano proficiency examinations for instrumental and vocal majors in music education, musical theatre and music performance will be given in four parts (Part I-Technique, Part II-Sight Reading, Part III-Harmonization and Transposition, Part IV-Repertoire, with Part V-Technology for Music Education majors only).
-Exams will be scheduled at approximately four-week intervals during the Piano Techniques IV course and juried by at least two keyboard faculty.
-A student passing three sections but failing one section by the end of the semester will repeat that section during the next proficiency examination.
-Piano proficiency examinations for music business majors, liberal arts music majors, and music minors who are elementary majors will be given at the conclusion of Piano Techniques III and juried by two faculty members.
-Music minors (who are not elementary education majors) will take their examination at the end of Piano Techniques II by the instructor.
+Exams will be scheduled at approximately four-week intervals during the Piano Techniques IV course and juried by at least two of the keyboard faculty.
+A student passing three sections but failing one section by the end of the semester will repeat that section during the next proficiency examination period.
+Piano proficiency examinations for Music Business majors, Bachelor of Arts Music majors, and Music minors who are elementary education majors will be given during the course of Piano Techniques III.

+Music minors (who are not elementary education majors) will take their examination at the end of Piano Techniques II as scheduled by the instructor.
 Keyboard majors and principals and other music students with exceptional piano facility take the piano proficiency examination as an integral part of the Keyboard Harmonization course.